s1monfarrow/mostlymonkey/rulesoftheroad.md

 Start with errors and work up from there.

 With something that looks like REST you can get a very useful log just from the HTTP log.
+Consider the fact that if it’s not useful you might not be as RESTful as you think.

 Aggregate information somewhere and start graphing and alerting.

+Extra points for doing clever correlation stuff with the messages.

+Automating the response to the above is talked about a great deal.
+If someone at some point does something other than send a text message it will make me very happy.

 ## Code

 Management of complexity is everything.
+Really it is.

-6 dice as a system, 6^6 combinations, untestable.
-1 die only has six states.
+**Consider 6 dice as a system, 6^6 combinations, untestable.
+1 die only has six states, much easier to test.** This rule applies at every level of abstraction.

+Side effects will kill you.
+Every.
+Damn.
+Time.

 * Strings are bad
 * Side effects are bad